MrDonutLlama/SFTPUploader/README.md

 ## Usage

 The script is executed via the command line, where the user specifies the local directory to upload.
-The script then prompts the user to select a configuration file and choose how to handle files that differ based on their hash values.
+The script then prompts the user to select a configuration file, choose how to handle files that differ based on their hash values, and decide whether or not to perform hash checks.

 ### Example Command